How do I resolve the error "MySQL server has gone away" when connecting to my Amazon RDS MySQL DB instance?

 - CR_SERVER_GONE_ERROR - The client couldn't send a question to the server.

 - CR_SERVER_LOST - The client didn't get an error when writing to the server, but the client didn't get a full answer (or any answer) to the question.

 For more information, see the MySQL documentation for MySQL server has gone away.

 See the following causes for and related resolutions for these errors:

-- If a connection times out, increase the timeouts for MySQL by increasing the wait_timeout and interactive_timeout parameters by using a custom parameter group.
-For more information, see Working with DB Parameter Groups.
+- If a connection times out, then increase the timeouts for MySQL by increasing the wait_timeout and interactive_timeout parameters by using a custom parameter group.
+For more information, see Working with DB parameter groups.

-- If the query that is generating the error is retrieving a large data set, increase the max_allowed_packet size parameter by using a custom parameter group.
-For more information, see Modifying Parameters in a DB Parameter Group.
+- If the query that is generating the error is retrieving a large dataset, then increase the max_allowed_packet size parameter by using a custom parameter group.
+For more information, see Modifying parameters in a DB parameter group.

 - If any init_connect parameters are set to a value that doesn't allow the parameter to be processed, associated client connections can fail.
 Be sure that all init_connect parameters are processed correctly.
 Be sure that users have EXECUTE permissions for any procedures referenced as an init_connect parameter.

 - If all connections are dropping at the same time, confirm that other connections are still working when this issue occurs.
 To resolve this issue, verify the MySQL DB instance is not crashing or failing over by viewing Amazon RDS events and reviewing your MySQL error logs.